skellis46/finger-pointing-moon/case-for-support.md

 ## Project management

 >How will the project be managed?
-What will be the roles of the members of staff involved (including you and, if applicable, any Co-Investigator(s), any research assistants)?
+What will be the roles of the members of staff involved (including you and, if applicable, any research assistants)?
 What is the timetable for the project?
 Does it include appropriate milestones and is it realistic?
 When will the outputs of the project be completed?
 How will you ensure that they meet the needs of your audience?
 Can the costs be justified?
 How will you ensure good value for money?
 The project management section should also include the management of the digital and data management aspects of the projects, if applicable, and should be coordinated with the information in the Data Management Plan.
 It should be clear what the milestones for the completion of this element and the work should be incorporated into the timetable for the whole project.
 The project management of the data management aspects of the project should include an assessment of risk in relation to the complexity and delivery of the project.
 If a postdoctoral researcher is to be employed, you should state clearly the nature of the work they will be undertaking and describe clearly the working relationships that are envisaged between all the